Why does this massive rock stick out like this?

 The Mono Craters in California are lava domes.

-Lava flows often make mounds right in the middle of craters at the top of volcanoes ( Figure below ).
+Lava flows often make mounds right in the middle of craters at the top of volcanoes, as seen in the Figure below.

 Layer upon layer of basalt have created the Columbia Plateau, which covers more than 161,000 square kilometers (63,000 square miles) in Washington, Oregon, and Idaho.

 New land is created in volcanic eruptions.
 The Hawaiian Islands are shield volcanoes.
 These volcanoes formed from fluid lava (Figure below).
 The island grows as lava is added on the coast.
 New land may also emerge from lava that erupts from beneath the water.
 This is one way that new land is created.

 Lava erupts into the Pacific Ocean in Hawaii, creating new land.